-If you are a registered holder of shares of Common Stock on the record date, you may vote your shares of Common Stock in person at the Annual Meeting or by submitting your proxy voting instructions to the Company.
-If you hold shares of Common Stock in "street name" through a broker or other financial institution, you must follow the instructions provided by your broker or other financial institution regarding how to instruct your broker or financial institution to vote your shares of Common Stock.
+If you are a registered holder of shares of Common Stock as of the close of business on the record date, you may vote your shares of Common Stock online during the Annual Meeting or by submitting your proxy voting instructions to the Company by following the instructions on your proxy card.
+If you hold shares of Common Stock in "street name" through a broker or other financial institution as of the close of business on the record date, you may vote your shares of Common Stock online during the Annual Meeting by following the instructions in the accompanying proxy statement or you may follow the instructions provided by your broker or other financial institution regarding how to instruct your broker or financial institution to authorize a proxy to vote your shares of Common Stock.